 - Actually Pretty Funny: In one episode, Sister Michael gets stuck talking to Uncle Colm, whose droning, monotone style of storytelling is so incredibly boring that she begins to wonder if she's died and gone to hell.
 However, after Colm finishes the story she realizes it's actually a pretty funny one.

-- All Men Are Rapists: According to Grampa Joe, when he learns in Episode 3 that James is sleeping over with Erin.
+- All Men Are Perverts: According to Grampa Joe, when he learns in Episode 3 that James is sleeping over with Erin.
 Even though Joe thinks he's gay.

 - Ambiguous Time Period:

 - While clearly set in The '90s, the soundtrack is taken from throughout that decade to keep the exact year ambiguous.
 The cars on-street also seem to be a mixture, and in one shot, there's a 1980s Nissan Violet A10 sedan for a split second (of course, there were still plenty of late '70s/early '80s cars still on the road in 1993).

 - Subverted in series 2, which features the IRA ceasefire of 1994, and Bill Clinton's visit to Northern Ireland in 1995.
 Whether or not the same amount of time has passed in the show is still a bit ambiguous, but keeping the timing somewhat vague could be seen as an Acceptable Break from Reality.

 - Apathetic Teacher: Sister Michael can't be bothered to even try to care about her job or any of her students.
 Also, despite being in a religious order, she is very jaded about miracles and the effectiveness of prayer.
 In the second series she briefly mentions that the only reason she became a nun in the first place was the free housing and meals.

 - Appeal to Flattery: In 2:04, James helps get the gang into the wedding reception by complimenting Mary's hat.